OpenNeuroDerivatives/ds003338-mriqc/README.md

 # ds003338 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds003338](https://openneuro.org/datasets/ds003338).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds003338](https://openneuro.org/datasets/ds003338).

 ## Methods